boly38/action-umami-report/README.md

 This action produces some "action results" where an action result is a `resultName`, and a `resultValue`.

 Each action result is available :
-- as [output](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-output-parameter) : to use in following `job`
+- as [output](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-output-parameter) : to use in following `step` or`job`
-- as [environment variable name](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-environment-variable) ; to use within same job in following `job step`

 ## Action results
 | resultName           | resultValue          | description                     |